Attorney Protecting New York Renters From Overcharges

 - Apartments That Should Be Rent Stabilized But Aren’t: Aside from situations that involve renovated units with inflated costs, it’s possible to have apartments in which the landlord blatantly ignores the Rent Stabilization Code and charges market rates anyway.
 For example, there have been instances in which tenants discovered that they were entitled to rent-stabilized protections because their landlords accepted tax benefits for investments in their buildings, though they weren’t offered rent-regulated leases.
 You might be in a similar situation.
 Investigation can reveal whether your landlord accepted tax benefits and was supposed to provide rent-stabilized tenancies as part of the arrangement.

 - Security Deposit Overcharges: The maximum security deposit on a rent-stabilized apartment is one month’s rent.
 If you live in a stabilized unit and have been required to pay more than that, you probably have been overcharged.

 Up To Triple Damages If You Prove Your Overcharge Claim

 Courts take violations of the Rent Stabilization Code seriously and can subject landlords to severe penalties.
 Your landlord can be ordered to pay you back triple the amount you’ve been overcharged.

 If you believe your landlord has overcharged you, or that you may be entitled to rent-stabilized protections even though your landlord says the unit is unregulated, you owe it to yourself to find out more about what rights you may have.

-I offer a free phone consultation to discuss your case and explain your legal options for fighting rent overcharges.
+I offer a telephone evaluation to discuss your case and explain your legal options for fighting rent overcharges.
 If you retain my law firm, you will have an aggressive tenant defense attorney on your side, with a proven record of results.